poppa/php-lime-pro/README.md

 which will be sent as argument to the web service. `Lime\Client\query()` will return an array of associative arrays if it succeeds, as shown in the example.

+All operators defined in the [Lime documentation](http://docs.lundalogik.com/pro/integration/lime-web-service/queries) can be used in the SQL query.
+The `IN` and `NOT IN` operators can be applicable to string values but not numeric values at the moment.

+The SQL syntax also handles `LIMIT FROM[, TO]`.

 ### 2. The `Lime\XML` namespace

 This namespace has one class, `Node`, for building the XML queries to Lime and